lingasc/icebreaker-generator-thanks/README.md

 ---

 # What Problem Does This Solve?
 No real problem, as far as I can tell.
-It's just something fun and quick that ties into our experience the past three months. _There is no obligation whatsoever to use this generator!_
+It's just something fun that ties into our experience the past three months. _There's no obligation whatsoever to use this generator!_

-However, it might be worth noting that this generator can provide icebreakers faster and cheaper than what's widely available out there.
-Here's how it compares to two popular, free alternatives when you go through the process of finding one icebreaker, copying, and then pasting it into a chat.
+However, it might be worth noting that this generator can provide icebreakers faster and cheaper than what's widely available.
+Here's how it compares to two popular alternatives when you go through the process of finding one icebreaker, copying it, and then pasting it into a chat.

 |                            |This Program|GenAI    |Search Engine|
 |----------------------------|------------|---------|-------------|